Three-dimensional numerical investigation of flashback in premixed hydrogen flames within perforated burners: Conclusions

 The results for flashback velocities indicate that the circular hole geometry demonstrates greater resistance to flashback.
 As the slit length increases beyond ${L=\SI{1}{\mm}}$, the flashback velocity shows only a weak dependence on slit length.
-These findings have been compared with those from a 2D configuration, revealing that the 3D results do not converge with the 2D predictions at large slit lengths.
-Notably, 2D simulations significantly underestimates the flashback velocity.
+These findings are compared with those from a 2D configuration, revealing that the 3D results do not converge with the 2D predictions at large slit lengths.
+Notably, 2D simulations significantly underestimate the flashback velocity.
 While the infinite slit configuration is influenced by preferential diffusion and the Soret effect, its lower surface-to-volume ratio limits preheating, resulting in the lowest flashback velocities.
 In contrast, the circular hole geometry exhibits higher flashback velocities due to enhanced preheating, despite its confinement suppressing preferential diffusion and the Soret effect.
-The 3D slit configuration yields the highest flashback velocities, with the regions near the slit ends playing a crucial role due to combined effects of fuel enrichment and preheating.
+The 3D slit configuration yields the highest flashback velocities, with the regions near the slit ends playing a crucial role due to combined effects of fuel enrichment, preheating, and favorable aerodynamics.
 This highlights why the asymptotic limit of flashback velocity for large slit lengths differs from that of an infinite slit in the 2D configuration, where the influence of the slit ends is consistently neglected.
 Moreover, the dominant influence of the slit ends also explains the weak dependence of the flashback velocity on the slit length, as the critical region for flashback initiation remains at the ends, regardless of the overall slit length.

 Finally, the transient simulations validate the central role of the slit ends in flashback initiation and reveal an asymmetric flashback dynamics, where flashback begins at one end of the slit.
 In contrast, the 2D simulations predict flashback initiation along the long sides of the slit, missing the three-dimensional effects introduced by the boundaries at the slit ends.
 These transient results further underscore the inherently three-dimensional nature of the process, which cannot be captured by 2D simulations.
-These results contribute to a more comprehensive understanding of the critical mechanisms driving flashback in practical burner designs.